renormalist/emacs-yapl6-mode/README.md

 ## Negotiatable approach

-It then creates Emacs `overlays` which augment the text with pre-declared faces.
+1. Create Emacs `overlays` which augment the text with pre-declared faces.
 This is mostly meant as initial start to understand how things work, because it directly uses the information provided by Perl6::Parser.

    This keeps the highlighting until the next time quite static and only up to date as long as Emacs can keep track of start/end points, which it can inside words and between words but not well on word boundaries.

    The behaviour might remind you of the very early Emacs "hilite" modes before there was font-lock.
 I think it is similar.

-We might trigger the highlighting explicitely with a key or implicitely when idle.
+1. We might trigger the highlighting explicitely with a key or implicitely when idle.

+1. Indentation ideas:
+   - "Steal" indentation logic from some other mode (good old perl-mode (not cperl-mode), or perl6-mode.
+   - Use the balanced entry/exit information from Perl6::Parser.

 ## Issues and mitigation ideas